vllm-project/vllm/README.md

 ## Contributing

-As an open-source project in a fast-evolving field, we welcome any contributions and collaborations.
+We welcome any contributions and collaborations.
 For guidance on how to contribute, please check out [CONTRIBUTING.md](./CONTRIBUTING.md).